SandySearch/sandy-search/README.md

 - Watson ML to predict where services will be needed based on past experience

 ### See Also
-The SAndy Search Admin User Interface on GitHub:  https://github.com/mkobar/sandy-search-admin
+The Sandy Search Admin User Interface on GitHub:  https://github.com/mkobar/sandy-search-admin

 ### Live Demos

 Live web app version of SandyService can be found here:  https://plu.sh/sandys